-The National Comprehensive Cancer Network (NCCN) guidelines (v2.20156 on the treatment of colon cancer, and the guideline on rectal cancer (v.1.2016) recommend that tumor KRAS gene status testing be performed for all patients with metastatic colorectal cancer.
+The National Comprehensive Cancer Network (NCCN) guidelines (v2.2021) on the treatment of colon cancer, and the guideline on rectal cancer (v1.2021) recommend that tumor KRAS, NRAS, and BRAF gene status testing be performed for all patients with metastatic colorectal cancer.
 Testing should be performed on archived specimens of primary tumor or a metastasis at the time of diagnosis of metastatic disease.
 The guidelines indicate that cetuximab and panitumumab are appropriate only for patients with tumor that expresses the WT KRAS gene.
 Abnormal MLH1 should be followed by tumor testing for BRAF V600E mutation.
 BRAF V600E mutation makes response to cetuximab and panitumumab highly unlikely.

 The International Association for the Study of Lung Cancer and the Association for Molecular Pathology published evidence-based guidelines addressing molecular testing to select individuals with lung cancer for treatment with EGFR and alkaline phosphatase TKI therapy.
 Based on a category B rating (good quality evidence), the authors do not recommend KRAS mutation testing as a sole determinant of EGFR TKI therapy.
 The guideline states: The significance of KRAS mutational analysis may become increasingly important with the further development of new therapies targeting downstream RAS pathways, such as PI3K/AKT/mTOR and RAS/RAF/MEK, but at this time, the absence of a KRAS mutation does not add clinically useful information to the EGFR mutation result and should not be used as a determinant of EGFR TKI therapy.